 Whispering Pines GC is a tree lined golf course that fit Frank’s game perfectly.
 With his abbreviated back swing and punch-shot type follow through, Frank was able to negotiate the very tight golf course with relative ease.

-The alternate shot format found Frank with the tee on the treacherous little square doglegged left par-4 12th.
+The alternate shot format of the club championship found Frank with the tee on the treacherous little square doglegged left par-4 12th.
 Playing only 325 yards, Frank punched a rescue club into perfect position in the heart of the fairway with 120 yards to a flagstick located middle right.

 “Should I hit my 7-iron or my 8-iron?”
 Linda asked.